 In an ideal world, you’d’ make iced coffee just before you needed it.
 But if that doesn’t work for your schedule, then have some leftovers on hand so you can enjoy it cold later in the day.
 Store your pieces in airtight containers in your fridge (or pop them into bags and store them in your freezer).

 To maintain quality, make sure to keep them properly and avoid letting them sit out for too long before drinking.
-While reheating iced coffee may take away from some of its fresh flavor, it won’t’ change how much caffeine is present in any cup.
+While reheating iced coffee may remove some of its fresh flavors, it won’t change how much caffeine is present in any cup.

 Azizul Hakim is a content creator and the co-founder of www.queekcoffee.com.
 He has been writing content and reviews for over five years.
 He loves to brew coffee and serve it with his colleagues.